azsk/DevOpsKit-docs/13-Tenant Security Solution Setup/Readme.md

 ```

-  **Note:** If subscriptions are organized under [Management Groups](https://docs.microsoft.com/en-us/azure/governance/management-groups/overview) (MG), you can assign reader role for user identity using MG role assignment.
+  **Note:** If subscriptions are organized under [Management Groups](https://docs.microsoft.com/en-us/azure/governance/management-groups/overview) (MG), you can assign reader role for user-assigned identity using MG role assignment.
 You need to be 'Owner' on target subscription to perform role assignment.

-**4.Download and extract deployment package**
+**4. Download and extract deployment package**

- Deployment packages mainly contains ARM template with resource configuration details to be created for AzSKTS solution and deployment setup script which provides the cmdlet to run installation.
+ Deployment packages mainly contains
+ ARM template: Contains resource configuration details that needs to be created as part of setup
+ Deployment setup script: Provides the cmdlet to run installation.

 i) Download deployment package zip from [here](https://github.com/azsk/DevOpsKit-docs/raw/users/TenantSecurity/13-Tenant%20Security%20Solution%20Setup/TemplateFiles/Deploy.zip) to your local machine.